Infant and Junior EAL Policy

 Roles and Responsibilities for Management of Provision

-Michelle Bates is the whole school SENCO and has direct line management responsibility for the EAL specialist teacher, and oversees the support given by the learning assistants.
-While Mrs Bates has overall responsibility for the EAL register, EAL is regarded as a whole school responsibility, with all staff having a part to play in making provision for children.
+Michelle Bates and Zoe Holmes are jointly responsible as the whole school SENCO, however, Michelle has direct line management responsibility for the EAL specialist teacher (Emily Meadows), and meets regularly with Miss Meadows to discuss matters surrounding EAL across the school.
+While Mrs Bates has overall responsibility for the EAL register, EAL is regarded as a whole school responsibility, with all staff having a part to play in making provision for the children.

 Policy Review